mcb5637/S5Converter/README.md

 - not stored directly in the object, just a filename

 ## Geometry:
-- native format geometry not suppoerted (s5: not used)
+- native format geometry not supported (s5: not used)
-- number of texture coordinate sets need to be encoded into the flags
+- flags: NumTextureCoordinates and PreLit are informative only, exporting overrides them.

 ## Frame:
 - parentFrame builds hierarchy